Motor-paced racing: Pacing by Derny

 A Derny is a light motorbike typically driven by a 98 cc Zurcher two-stroke engine and by being pedaled through a fixed gear, typically of 70 teeth on the front chainring and 11 on the sprocket on the back wheel.
 The combination allows for smooth acceleration and slowing, important when the rider taking pace is centimetres from the pacer's shielded back wheel.
 A coupling between the motor and the back wheel ensures the machine will not stop dead if the motor seizes.

 The first Entraineur or Bordeaux–Paris models, with a petrol tank across the handlebars, were built by Roger Derny et Fils of the avenue de St Mandé, Paris, France in 1938.
 That closed in 1957, though another company, Derny Service of rue de Picpus serviced and rebuilt machines into the 1970s.
 Derny also built a street adaptation called the Solo as well as tandems and mopeds.

 The name derny is now applied to all such vehicles, regardless of manufacturer.
 It is used by the Larousse dictionary as a generic term for a small pacing motorcycle used in cycle races.
 The machine has to be bump-started.
 It can then pace riders up to 90 km/h, although races rarely exceed 80 km/h.
 Riders behind Derny-pacers ride conventional track bicycles.

 Bordeaux–Paris was paced by Dernys for part of its route from 1946 to 1985.

 Pacers

 Cooperation between pacer and stayer includes the use of terms and signals understood internationally, because pacers and stayers may be of different nationalities.
-The stayer needs to be close to the roller to gain maximum profit from the slipstream; if he gets too close he may hit the roller and fall, if he falls too far behind it, he loses the slipstream effect and will quickly fall further back.
-The pacer then has to slow down so he can catch up and then accelerate without again losing his rider.
+The stayer needs to be close to the roller to gain maximum profit from the slipstream; if they get too close they may hit the roller and fall, if they fall too far behind it, they lose the slipstream effect and will quickly fall further back.
+The pacer then has to slow down so they can catch up and then accelerate without again losing their rider.